Doubly infinite residual neural networks: a diffusion process approach: Infinitely deep ResNets' gradient

-In this section we consider the trainability at initialization of very deep ResNets which are finitely wide.
-In a generic setting, gradient descent (GD) iterations with a fixed learning rate $\eta$ are of the form
+We consider the problem of trainability at initialization of very deep ResNets which are finitely wide.
+In a generic setting, gradient descent iterations with a fixed learning rate $\eta$ are of the form